doc4d/docs/docs/Concepts/operators.md

 ## Ternary operator

-The ternary operator allows you to write one-line conditional expressions.
+The ternary conditional operator allows you to write one-line conditional expressions.
 For example, it can replace a full sequence of [If…Else](./cf_branching.md#ifelseend-if) statements.

 It takes three operands in the following order: